 The Archbishop of Nairobi, Cardinal John Njue, will preside over a solemn liturgy on this day, while the rite of beatification will be chaired by the Archbishop of Dar es Salaam in Tanzania, Cardinal Polycarp Pengo.
 The Bishops of Kenya and those of other African countries, along with priests, Missionaries and Religious women, especially the Consolata Missionary Sisters will be present.
 Even the highest authorities of the State, many of whom studied at institutions of the Consolata missionaries assured their presence.
 It will be the first beatification ever to be celebrated in Kenya.

 “The beatification encourages us to take up the legacy of Sister Irene, made of simplicity and evangelical Missionary passion, compassion, authenticity of life, ability to understand and touch the heart of others,” wrote Sister Simona Brambilla, Superior General of the Consolata Missionaries.

 The people nicknamed her “Nyaatha”, which in the Kikuyu language means “mother all mercy and love”: a name of great esteem and respect that highlights how much her work was appreciated.

 Mercede Stefani was born on August 22, 1891 in Anfo in Val Sabbia (Brescia, Italy).
 In 1911 she joined the Consolata Missionaries.
 She assumed the name of Sister Irene when she became a novice.
-At this stage, she committed herself totally to her formation in order to be a messenger of God and a exemplary Missionary Sister.
-On January 29, 1914 she consecrated her life to God by taking the Religious vows and on December 28th of the same year she left for Kenya, where evangelization was at the beginning and schools and health services were almost non-existent.
+At this stage, she committed herself totally to her formation in order to be a messenger of God and an exemplary Missionary Sister.
+On January 29, 1914, she consecrated her life to God by taking the Religious vows and on December 28th of the same year, she left for Kenya, where evangelization was at the beginning and schools and health services were almost non-existent.